thuvu33/sync_socket/README.md

 ## Linux Kernel Synchronous Sockets

-**The repository is outdated, please refer to [Tempesta project](https://github.com/natsys/tempesta) for current version of the library.**
+**The repository is outdated, please refer to [Tempesta project](https://github.com/natsys/tempesta) for current version of the code.**

 ### What it is?